Christopher Tin: new vocal score of The Lost Birds

 I think The Lost Birds can make for great spring programming.
 It's filled with meaning, both in the Romantic-era depictions of birds and their symbolism, but also through the writings of four 19th-century female poets (Emily Dickinson, Sara Teasdale, Christina Rossetti and Edna St. Vincent Millay) who experienced first-hand the loss of biodiversity at the height of the industrial revolution.
 There are plenty of visuals that can be used, including a forthcoming set of projections that feature the lyrics, that can be synchronized to a live performance.
 And on top of that, there are ample opportunities to build community engagement and educational programming around the topic of the piece, which day by day, becomes more and more topical.

-> Explore The Lost Birds versions
+> Details of versions of The Lost Birds

 Christopher Tin is a two-time GRAMMY-winning composer of concert music, film, and game scores, based in Santa Monica in California.
 With his music exceeding 100 million views on YouTube, he is one of the most listened-to and performed hybrid artists straddling the contemporary classical and media worlds.
 From concert works for Carnegie Hall to a big-band track for the blockbuster film Crazy Rich Asians and the game franchise, Civilization, Tin’s music has global appreciation.
 His catalogue of concert works includes Calling All Dawns, The Drop That Contained the Sea, To Shiver the Sky and The Lost Birds, including much-performed choral highlights such as Baba Yetu and Sogno Di Volare.
 He is published by Boosey and Hawkes and signed to Universal Music.
 For more information visit www.christophertin.com